HypersonicED/aniray/README.md

-aniray
+Aniray
 ======
-A library for animating and orchestrating large arrays of emitters, actuators, displays, and more.
+Aniray is a library for animating and orchestrating large arrays of emitters, actuators, displays, and more.

 ## Features